 Abstract

 Both individual and group social behaviors are expected to influence individual fitness.
 Multilevel selection, however, is rarely quantified on social behaviors.
 Social networks provide a unique opportunity to study multilevel selection on social behaviors, as they describe complex social traits at both the individual and group levels.
 In this study, we used contextual analysis to measure the effects of both individual social network position and group social network structure on individual fitness in experimental populations of forked fungus beetles (Bolitotherus cornutus).
 We further manipulated the distribution of fungus resources in these experimental populations to explore how habitat structure influences patterns of multilevel selection.
 We found that male beetles with high individual connectivity (strength) and centrality (betweenness) had higher mating success.
 However, group network structure did not influence male mating success.
 Conversely, we found that individual connectivity and centrality had no effect on female reproductive success but that females in populations with many social interactions and high network density experience lower reproductive success.
-The strength of individual-level selection in males and group-level selection in females intensified when fungus resources were distributed in discrete clumps.
+The strength of individual-level selection in males and group-level selection in females intensified when fungus resources were clumped together rather than evenly distributed in space.
 Our results reveal that measuring multilevel selection on social behaviors across sexes and resource distributions uncovers otherwise overlooked fitness relationships.
 We discuss how our results inform our understanding of the evolution of sexual conflict and social networks.

 Key Words: multilevel selection, contextual analysis, social behaviors, social networks, Bolitotherus cornutus